Paying for your Master's Degree

-- Gonzaga’s Financial Aid Office maintains a database of scholarships for students to access, search and apply for awards.
+- Gonzaga’s Financial Aid Office maintains a database of outside scholarships for students to access search and apply for awards.

 - AmeriCorps members receive a $1,000 scholarship each year they meet enrollment eligibility within a Gonzaga graduate program.

 - Gonzaga offers payment plans to assist you in financing your education.

 - Typical options include paying your balance in full each semester or paying your balance in monthly installments to make your payments more manageable.